-3.22 Space for engine and intake system:
+3.22 Space for Power Unit engine and intake system:

-The car must be designed such that an engine and intake system with the maximum dimensions given in Article 5.3 may be fitted.
-If necessary for the installation of the engine, it must be possible to add local extensions to the defined bodywork.
+The car must be designed such that a Power Unit engine and intake system with the maximum dimensions given in Article 5.3 may be fitted.
+If necessary for the installation of the Power Unit engine, it must be possible to add local extensions to the defined bodywork.